jnhuang02/cse15l-lab-reports/lab-report-1-week-2.md

 # 3.Trying Some Commands

 There are many commands to use in the terminal.
-Some examples are pwd, which means print working directory, cd, which means current directory, ls -a meaning show files, and scp meaning secure files.
+Some examples are `pwd`, which means print working directory, `cd`, which means current directory, `ls -a` meaning show files, and `scp` meaning secure copy.
 Here are some outputs of some commands.

 ![commands](Trying-some-commands.png)